adrianjost/SmartLight-Documentation/setup/build-the-hardware/install-firmware.md

 Firmware V3 only works with the Web Client V3.
 It is not backwards compatible.
 {% endhint %}

-## Step 2 - Connect the PCB to your PCB
+## Step 2 - Connect the PCB to your Computer

-Use the M0 connector to connect the PCB to your programmer.
+Use the M0 connector to connect the PCB to your computer using a programmer.

 ## Step 3 - Flash Firmware